nazarena254/NazGallery/README.md

 1. View different photos that interest them
 2. Click a single image to expand it and view the details of that photo
 3. Search for different categories
-4. Copy a link to the photo to share with my friends.
-5. View photos based on the location they were taken.
+4. View photos based on the location they were taken.

 ## Behaviour Driven Development (BDD)